By Scott Maier, PE

 In the case of establishing especially large parking lots, it may be necessary to add turning lanes or even entire through lanes on adjacent streets, and possibly even signalization of parking lot entrances or intersections near them.
 In many cases the developer is asked to pay some or all of the costs of those municipal improvements.

-Some municipalities establish ordinances that require a certain level of aesthetics that retailers must provide in the appearance of new stores, and that can include requirements for the landscape design of the parking lot and other site features.
+Some municipalities establish ordinances that require a certain level of aesthetics that retailers must provide in the appearance of new stores, and that can include requirements for the landscape architecture of the parking lot and other site features.

 Americans with Disabilities Act Compliance